 Maris Davies

-Partner - Transaction & Business Development
+Shareholder - Transaction & Business Development

 Phone: 303.991.2040

-Maris is a partner with Altitude Community Law and works in both the Transaction and Business Development Departments.
+Maris is a shareholder with Altitude Community Law and works in both the Transaction and Business Development Departments.
 Maris enjoys writing for the Altitude Community Law blog as well as teaching board members and managers in the community association industry.
 Prior to joining the team at Altitude Community Law, Maris worked as a litigator with a real estate and financial services firm.
 While working through real estate lawsuits and owner to owner disputes, she learned the importance of clarity in contracts and agreements.
 Her experience in court has given her the ability to connect and work with many different types of personalities.
 Today, she serves our community association clients by analyzing, catching, and communicating potential pitfalls before they happen.

 Education: